 314 The English Novel.
 S. A survey of the English novel from its beginnings through Conrad, with emphasis upon the art and thought of the major novelists.
 Special attention is paid to the development of realistic, romantic, epic, and symbolic strains in modern fiction.
-The course includes the reading of at least twelve novels.
 Mr. D. Ward.